Silsden Primary School Pupil Premium Expenditure

 .The Governing Body of the school decided that this grant should be spent as follows:

-– To support the cost of employing a Learning Mentor to work to support pupils to overcome barriers to learning resulting from their deprivation.
+– To support the cost of employing a Learning Mentor and Parental Involvement Officer to work to support pupils to overcome barriers to learning resulting from their deprivation.

 – To support children’s learning in the classroom by:

 – ensuring that class sizes for pupil premium children are as low as possible in order that PP children can receive enhanced direct teacher intervention in their learning

 – ensuring that the pupil premium children have their needs clearly identified and their progress closely monitored through school.

 – supporting one to one reading, writing and maths intervention programmes for pupil premium children who need additional support

 – funding targeted teacher assistant support for learning in the classroom